 - gofundme - great for charities and social enterprises needing support

-- Crowdfunder – they don’t always charge a fee for using this platform fees, it depends on what the project is your looking to fund.
+- Crowdfunder – they don’t always charge a fee for using this platform as it depends on the project.

 The Minerva Business Angel Network

-You can get help with sourcing funding, introductions to funders, help with your business presentations.
+You can get help with sourcing funding, introductions to funders, and help with your business presentations.

 UK Business Angels Association